mdtalhamohsin/mdtalhamohsin.github.io/_pages/research.md

 author_profile: true
 ---

-My research lies at the intersection of healthcare operations, AI-enabled decision systems, stochastic optimization, and sequential decision-making under uncertainty.
-Broadly, I study how analytical models, machine learning, and optimization methods can support operational and clinical decision-making in complex healthcare environments characterized by uncertainty, resource constraints, and dynamic system behavior.
+My research examines operational decision-making in healthcare systems under uncertainty.
+Broadly, I study how analytical modeling, stochastic optimization, econometric methods, and data-driven decision systems can improve resource allocation, treatment prioritization, and organizational performance in complex healthcare environments.
+My work is grounded in operations management and management science, with substantive applications in healthcare delivery systems, clinical operations, and operational governance.

+A central theme of my research concerns the design of dynamic operational policies in settings characterized by congestion, resource scarcity, evolving system states, and heterogeneous patient needs.
+In particular, I am interested in how sequential decision-making frameworks can support operational and clinical decisions that must balance immediate outcomes with long-term system performance.

+> **Research Statement:** A full research statement will be available soon.

+## Research Areas

+### Healthcare Operations Management

-I am particularly interested in healthcare delivery systems where operational decisions directly influence patient outcomes, resource utilization, and system-wide efficiency.
-My work combines methodological rigor with applied relevance, drawing from operations management, management science, econometrics, and machine learning.
+My research investigates operational problems arising in healthcare delivery systems, including patient flow management, ICU operations, capacity allocation, treatment prioritization, scheduling, and care coordination.
+I am particularly interested in operational settings in which decisions directly affect both patient outcomes and system-wide efficiency.

-## Research Themes

-### Healthcare Operations and Clinical Decision Systems

-A central focus of my research is the development of operational and analytical frameworks for healthcare delivery systems.
-I study patient flow optimization, ICU operations, treatment prioritization, scheduling policies, and healthcare capacity management under uncertainty.

-My work examines how hospitals and healthcare systems can improve operational efficiency while maintaining high-quality patient care, especially in environments with limited resources and dynamic patient demand.
+This stream of work examines how healthcare organizations can improve responsiveness, reliability, and resource utilization in environments characterized by uncertain demand, operational constraints, and dynamic patient trajectories.

-### Sequential Decision-Making Under Uncertainty
+### Sequential Decision-Making and Dynamic Operations

-Many healthcare and operational problems evolve sequentially over time and require adaptive decision-making under uncertainty.
-My research investigates dynamic operational policies using stochastic optimization, dynamic programming, and constrained Markov Decision Processes (MDPs).

-I am particularly interested in:
+A substantial portion of my work focuses on sequential decision-making under uncertainty.
+Many operational problems in healthcare and service systems unfold dynamically over time and require adaptive policies that account for evolving information and resource constraints.

+My research in this area draws on stochastic optimization, dynamic programming, constrained Markov decision processes (MDPs), and related analytical frameworks to study:
 - Dynamic prioritization policies
 - Sequential treatment allocation
 - Capacity-constrained operational systems
+- Long-horizon resource allocation problems
-- Restless bandit formulations
+- Restless bandit formulations in healthcare operations
-- Long-horizon operational decision-making

-### AI-Enabled Decision Analytics and Explainability
+### Explainable and Data-Driven Decision Systems

-I study the integration of machine learning and explainable AI into operational and clinical decision systems.
-My work explores how interpretable analytical models can improve trust, transparency, and implementation in high-stakes operational settings.
+I also study the role of interpretable machine learning and explainable analytical systems in operational and clinical decision-making.
+This research examines how predictive models can be integrated into organizational decision processes while maintaining transparency, interpretability, and institutional reliability.

-This stream of research includes:
+My interests in this area include:
-- Explainable AI for healthcare decision-making
+- Explainable AI in healthcare operations
 - Interpretable predictive modeling
-- AI-supported clinical operations
+- Decision-focused analytics
 - Human-centered analytical systems
-- Decision-focused machine learning
+- Institutional implementation of data-driven decision tools

-## Current Research Projects
+## Current Research

 ### Reliability-Based Modeling of Extubation Readiness in ICU Patients

-This project develops reliability-based and machine learning approaches for predicting extubation readiness in intensive care unit (ICU) settings.
-The objective is to support safer and more operationally efficient ventilator management decisions in critical care environments.
+This project develops reliability-based and predictive modeling approaches for extubation readiness assessment in intensive care settings.
+The study examines how analytical models can support ventilator management decisions and improve operational efficiency in critical care environments.

 ### Restless Bandit Policies for Capacity-Constrained Patient Treatment

-This research examines dynamic patient prioritization under capacity constraints using restless bandit formulations and stochastic optimization methods.
-The work focuses on treatment allocation policies in healthcare systems with limited operational resources.
+This research examines dynamic treatment allocation under healthcare capacity constraints using stochastic control and restless bandit formulations.
+The project studies prioritization policies for patient treatment in systems with limited operational resources and evolving patient states.

 ### Sequential De-Scaling and Operational Governance

-This project develops a dynamic operational governance framework for sequential exit and de-scaling decisions in operations and supply chains.
-The study examines how firms adapt operational relationships and governance structures under changing environmental and strategic conditions.
+This work develops a dynamic operational governance framework for sequential de-scaling and exit decisions in operations and supply chains.
+The study examines how organizations adapt governance structures and operational relationships under changing environmental and strategic conditions.

-### Explainable AI in Healthcare Information Systems
+### Explainable Decision Systems in Healthcare Analytics

-This research stream investigates the role of explainable AI in healthcare analytics and decision support systems.
-The work synthesizes methodological developments and operational implications of interpretable AI models in healthcare contexts.
+This research stream investigates the operational implications of explainable analytical systems in healthcare decision-making contexts.
+The work focuses on interpretability, institutional trust, and implementation challenges associated with predictive and decision-support systems.

 ## Methodological Interests

 My methodological interests include:
 - Stochastic optimization
 - Dynamic programming
-- Constrained Markov Decision Processes (MDPs)
+- Constrained Markov decision processes (MDPs)
 - Empirical econometrics
 - Causal inference and quasi-experimental methods
 - Statistical learning and predictive modeling
-- Explainable and interpretable AI
-- Sequential experimentation and operational analytics
+- Sequential experimentation
+- Operations analytics

-## Research Goal
+## Research Objective

-My long-term research goal is to develop rigorous analytical frameworks that improve operational decision-making in complex systems, particularly in healthcare environments where uncertainty, capacity limitations, and dynamic system behavior play critical roles in organizational and societal outcomes.
+My long-term research objective is to develop rigorous analytical frameworks for improving operational decision-making in complex systems, particularly healthcare environments where uncertainty, congestion, and resource limitations fundamentally shape organizational performance and societal outcomes.